smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

-For each virtual device identified, the following two commands will revoke public authority and grant the private authority required for an Operator Replay Script user (represented by the value \"RPYUSER\" in these examples):
+For each virtual device identified, the following two commands will revoke public authority and grant the private authority required for an Operator Replay Script user (represented by the value "RPYUSER" in these examples):

 RVKOBJAUT OBJ(QSYS/LASOPRRPY) OBJTYPE(\*DEVD) USER(\*PUBLIC) AUT(\*ALL)